Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Approach

 Tutoring systems collect a wide variety of observational data during the learning process.
 Here we discuss a range of alternative features leveraging alternative types of log data.
 The individual features can be used to augment the logistic regression models discussed in Subsection~\ref{subsec:logistic}, but might also be combined with deep learning based modeling techniques.
 As shown by Table~\ref{tab:datasets}, each dataset captures different aspects of the learning process and supports a different subset of the discussed features.

 \textbf{Temporal features}: Many performance modeling techniques treat student interactions as discrete tokens and omit timestamp information which can be indicators of cognitive processes such as short-term memorization and forgetting.
 DAS3H uses time window based count features to summarize the user history.
 Here we discuss two additional types of temporal features: (i) One-hot encoded datetime and (ii) the interaction time based features introduced by~\citeNP{Shin2021:Saint+}.
-By providing the model with information about the specific week and month of interaction we try to capture effects of school work outside the ITS on knowledge development.
+By providing the model with information about the specific week and month of interaction we try to capture effects of school work outside the ITS on \revinsert{student learning}.
 The hour and day encodings aim at tracing temporal effects on a smaller timescale.
 For example, students might produce more incorrect responses when studying late at night.
 Recently, \citeNP{Shin2021:Saint+} introduced a deep learning approach which employs \emph{elapsed time} and \emph{lag time} features to capture temporal aspects of student behaviour during question solving activities.
 Elapsed time measures the time span from question display to response submission.
 The idea is that a faster response is correlated with student proficiency.
 Lag time measures the time passed between the completion of the previous exercise until the next question is received.
-Lag time can be indicative for short-term memorization and forgetting.
-For our experiments we convert elapsed time and lag time values, $x$, to scaled values $\phi(x) = \log(1 + x)$ and also use the categorical one-hot encodings from \citeNP{Shin2021:Saint+}.
+Lag time can be indicative for short-term memorization and forgetting. \revinsert{The lag time between questions can be affected by student behaviour and system design choices.
+Some examples are displayed explanations after incorrect responses, pop-up messages and study breaks.} For our experiments we convert elapsed time and lag time values, $x$, to scaled values $\phi(x) = \log(1 + x)$ and also use the categorical one-hot encodings from \citeNP{Shin2021:Saint+}.
 There, elapsed time is capped off at 300 seconds and categorized based on the integer second.
 Lag time is rounded to integer minutes and assigned to one of 150 categories ($0, 1, 2, 3 ,4, 5, 10, 20, 30, \dots, 1440$).
 We evaluate two variations of the features.
 In the first version we compute elapsed time and lag time values based on interactions with the \emph{current} question.
 In the second version we compute them based on interactions with the \emph{prior} question.
 Because it is unknown how long a student will take to answer a question before the question is asked, we cannot realistically use this elapsed time feature for predicting correctness in answering a new question.
 Therefore, we omit the elapsed time feature for the current question in our experiments described in Subsection~\ref{subsec:integrating_features}.